 Full Fast: all torture... or fat torcher?

 The evening before, I could already feel the difference that food planning makes in my night.
-No tuppawear to stock and pack, no lunch time workout to plan eating around (I will not likely do an intense workout without being able to eat or get a shake afterward), my night was very quick and quiet, and a little disconcerting.
+No Tupperware to stock and pack, no lunchtime workout to plan eating around (I will not likely do an intense workout without being able to eat or get a shake afterward), my night was very quick and quiet, and a little disconcerting.

 If you haven't, read my blogpost on how to get started and give it a shot.
-If it works for you, this is a great, low maintenance plan that is sustainable and makes you feel awesome!
+If it works for you, great!
+This might just be the low maintenance plan that is sustainable and makes you feel awesome!